 The first two I had an idea about, but the third problem got my attention.
 Some said, "my firm, technology-wise, lives in the past".
 But while a lack of technology is a serious issue, the problems don't end there.
 The list just goes on—a lack of communication, planning, time management, and more.

 Can one thing solve or reduce these issues?
 Yes!
-Workflow orchestration software like Qntrl aids in operations so that your employees can shift their focus from doing repetitive tasks to projects that add more value to your bottom line.
+BPM software like Qntrl aids in operations so that your employees can shift their focus from doing repetitive tasks to projects that add more value to your bottom line.
 Research has revealed that 74% of business leaders believe segments of their jobs could be automated.
 Let's see how workflow automation can enhance productivity and efficiency in organizations.

 Improving standardization

-By using workflow automation, every process, step, action, and piece of data is well documented.
+By using process automation, every process, step, action, and piece of data is well documented.
 So for every event where humans need to intervene, it's clear which steps to perform.
 Additionally, complex tasks are simplified when predefined rules are mandated.
 Say, for example, if your finance processes operate with no guidelines, all you can expect is chaos.
 The alternative is having a blueprint that defines how tasks flow, who assigns them, when the approvals are given, and when the task is ready to be closed.
 There's no confusion and everyone on the team knows exactly what, when, and how things have to be done.

 Beating monotony